StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 var_two="value_two"
 var_three="value_three"

-## Loop through all .txt files in the directory.
+## Loop through all ".txt" files in the directory.
 for file in *.txt; do
     echo "Processing $file"
 done